 - the school’s business / operational plan

-All nominations for WA Secondary Principal of the Year must be endorsed by the regional executive director.
+All nominations for WA Primary Principal of the Year must be endorsed by the regional executive director.
 This includes nominations from Independent Public Schools, where the regional executive director is acting under the authority of the Director General.